rsdoiel/antenna/archives/2025/planet_2025.30.md

 ---

-## Storm Floris set to bring 'unseasonably windy weather'
+## Storm Floris set to bring 'blustery' and 'windy' weather

 date: 2025-08-03, from: RTÉ News

-Met Éireann has warned Storm Floris is set to bring "wet and unseasonably windy weather" as councils issue advice ahead of its arrival.
+Met Éireann has warned Storm Floris is set to bring a "blustery and a quite windy day tomorrow", as local authorities issue advice ahead of its arrival.

 <br>